Published by Blue Grid Media • Updated for 2026 • 19 min read

 Why LSA Lead Disputes Matter More Than You Think

 Understanding disputes is not optional maintenance.
 It is a core part of running LSA profitably.
 If you are spending money on LSA without tracking your cost per lead, disputes are where the leakage happens.
+And once you see how much money is sitting there waiting to be claimed, you will wonder why you did not start sooner.

 How the Old Dispute System Used to Work